Financial-Times/cmdb.js/README.md

 You can also create/update and delete items, using `putItem` and `deleteItem` in a similar fashion.

 ### Getting a list of contacts
-To get a list of all the contacts currently listed in CMDB, pass the type 'contact' into getAllItems:
+To get a list of all the contacts currently listed in CMDB, pass the type 'contact' into `getAllItems`:
 ```
 cmdb.getAllItems(null, 'contact').then(function (body) {
 	body.forEach(function (contact) {